-The length of a lease term can be a fixed term or a non-fixed term.
-The usual choice is a lease agreement with a fixed term between one and five years (the legal minimum limit is one year and the legal maximum limit is 30 years).
+A lease can have a fixed term or a non-fixed term.
+The usual choice is a lease agreement with a fixed term of between one and five years (the legal minimum limit is one year and the legal maximum limit is 30 years).